Danny Cortenraede: Building Athlete Ownership Beyond the Hype — Featuring Athletes like Jameis Winston

 Danny Cortenraede (left), Jameis Winston (center)

-The portfolio reflects this approach.
-Alongside leAD (the Adidas family’s venture arm), the team has backed athlete-built platforms like TMRW Sports and TOGETHXR.
-Separately, InStudio invested in Springbok Analytics alongside the NBA’s equity team — a proof point for pairing athlete insight with league-level validation.
-A broader fund announcement with additional portfolio names is expected next month.
+The portfolio reflects this broader approach.
+At leAD, the Adidas family's venture arm, where Cortenraede is a General Partner, athlete-built platforms such as TMRW Sports and TOGETHXR have received backing.
+InStudio Ventures itself has invested directly in companies like Springbok Analytics alongside the NBA's equity team - a proof point for pairing athlete insight with league-level validation.

 The timing is no accident.
 With women’s sports surging and fan behavior shifting to always-on digital, Danny is backing founders who live at the intersection of sports, media, and technology.
 “Athletes are culture,” he says.
 “When they own the platform—not just the post—the impact multiplies.”